 Can my paralyzed dog regain deep pain sensation?
 It’s an important question to ask after your pet’s had a spine injury or surgery.
-The ability to feel a painful stimulus is an indicator the nerves in the spinal cord are, at some level, communicating with the brain.
+The ability to feel pain could point to signs of recovery for a paralyzed dog.
+It could be an indicator the nerves in the spinal cord are, at some level, communicating with the brain.

 Everyone knows paralysis means the inability to move, but it’s also defined as the inability to feel sensations.
 Veterinarians check for both when they try to determine the level of paralysis.
 They can visually see whether a dog can move their limbs, but they can’t tell what a pup feels when their belly gets rubbed.

 So, they turn to an exam called the Pinch Test to see if a reaction can be produced by an uncomfortable sensation.